hpcleuven/VscDocumentation/source/compute/terminal/openssh_ssh_config.rst

 <name_of_cluster>`` without having to specify your VSC ID or path the key
 file.

+.. _ssh_config_vsc:

 .. code-block:: text
-   :caption: Example SSH config file for VSC clusters
+   :caption: Example SSH configuration file for VSC clusters

    ServerAliveInterval 60